Samtab2/se_project_express/README.md

 Mongoose: Used as an ODM (Object Data Modeling) library for MongoDB to simplify interactions with the database.

-dotenv: Used for managing environment variables and configuration settings.
+Dotenv: Used for managing environment variables and configuration settings.

 Joi and Celebrate: Used for an express middleware function that wraps the joi validation library.

+Winston: Used for a simple and universal logging library with support for multiple transports.

+ExpressWinston: Used for provides middleware for request and error logging of your express.js application.